MEET OUR TEAM AT CDFU

 Kelsey Appleton was born and raised in Cordova, Alaska.
 She spent her college years working summers in the office at Trident Seafoods, where she developed a fascination with the commercial fishing industry.
 After graduating college with a Bachelor of Liberal Studies in Fisheries and Economics, she took the role of Fishing Vessel Administrator for Alyeska Pipeline Service Company/SERVS, a contracted position held by CDFU.
 She has successfully managed 220 vessels and over 600 crew members through drills and biennial training for 6 years.
 Kelsey is often sent to other ports to train other FVA’s, and is continuously involved in projects regarding the Vessel of Opportunity program.
 In 2015, she was asked to help accept the Stewardship and Sustainability Award for the Vessel of Opportunity Program from the Alaska SeaLife Center.
 Over the last 6 years with CDFU, Kelsey has grown into the role of CDFU Office Manager, while also continuing to execute the SERVS contract.
 Kelsey wears several hats within the community, and has volunteered countless hours towards various community events.
 She has been on the board for the Chamber of Commerce for 4 years and has served as Vice President of the Iceworm Festival Board for 3 years.

-& program coordinator
+ADMINISTRATIVE ASSISTANT & program coordinator

 Jocelyn has worked with non-profits, Redwood National Park, Humboldt State Professors, private business members, and environmental consulting firms.
 She has spent over eight years in sales, customer service, and office administrative positions.
 In her current role at CDFU, Jocelyn is engaging in research related to the Board of Fisheries, state regulations, other legislative or management issues impacting Area E fisheries.
+She has worked with Cordova's other organizations to put on Harbor clean up days and a blessing of the fleet in her first year here.
+Jocelyn continues her research work while assisting with the execution of the SERVS program and CDFU annual events.

 SERVS TIER III VESSEL ADMINISTRATOR